Self-isolation (quarantine) information for international arrivals

 There are important things you need to do before you leave to come to Stirling:

 Check if you need to quarantine

-If you are arriving from outside the UK, you must check if you need to quarantine for 14 days on arrival.
+If you are arriving from outside the UK, you must quarantine for 10 days on arrival.

 Make travel arrangements

 If you develop coronavirus symptoms while travelling, you must inform the crew or driver on your plane, train, boat, bus or taxi and they will tell you what to do next.

 You should only use public transport for your arrival if you have no other option.
 You can pre-book a taxi from the airport/train station in advance using Stirling Taxi’s online system.

 When travelling to Stirling, whether by public transport or taxi you must wear a face covering by law.
 If you do not comply with this requirement you could be issued a fixed penalty notice for £60.

 If you think you are exempt from wearing a face covering, e.g. on health grounds, please check the latest guidance on wearing face coverings.